May 22- 24, 2017

 Bobby Schnabel is Chief Executive Office of the Association for Computing Machinery, the oldest and largest society of computing professionals and students.
 Prior to beginning as CEO of ACM in November 2015, Bobby was Dean of the School of Informatics and Computing at Indiana University from 2007-2015 and a member of the computer science faculty of the University of Colorado at Boulder from 1977-2007.

 Tracy Camp is the Division Director and Professor of Computer Science at the Colorado School of Mines.
 She received a BA degree from Kalamazoo College, an MS degree from Michigan State University, and a PhD degree from the College of William and Mary.

-Nicole Else-Quest, Ph.D. is an assistant professor of psychology at the University of Maryland, Baltimore County, where she conducts research on gender and STEM achievement, attitudes, and emotion, and teaches courses in developmental psychology and the psychology of women.
-She is co-author of Half the Human Experience with Janet Shibley Hyde.
+Nicole Else-Quest, PhD is Associate Professor of Psychology at the University of Maryland, Baltimore County, where she conducts research on STEM achievement, attitudes, and emotion at the intersection of gender, ethnicity, and social class.
+She teaches courses in developmental psychology and the psychology of women.
+Dr.

 Lisa Feldman Barrett, PhD, is University Distinguished Professor of Psychology and Director of the Interdisciplinary Affective Science Laboratory (IASLab) at Northeastern University, with research appointments at Harvard Medical School and Massachusetts General Hospital.
 Dr. Barrett received her BSc from the University of Toronto in 1986, and her PhD in clinical psychology from the University of Waterloo in 1992.
 Her research focuses on the nature of emotion from both psychological and neuroscience perspectives.